 "With Piper, you're always home" is the tagline, and that's pretty much the idea with this smart home security camera.
 You can check the live video feed while you're away, get notifications to your smartphone, and so on.

 If you have compatible Z-Wave bits of kit then Piper can control lights and appliances around the home as well (switching lights on and off when you're on holiday for example).
 The 180-degree lens means you can see pretty much a whole room at once.
+There are also no monthly fees.

 It can also monitor sound, temperature and brightness for extra peace of mind.
 Originally funded on Indiegogo, Piper is now available via the normal retail channels.